crowbartools/Firebot/README.md

 # Firebot
-An app to run various interactive buttons for beam.pro streamers.
+An app to run various interactive buttons for mixer.pro streamers.

 ## Remastered?
 The original Firebot was just a plain js file that I kept building on.
-This version, the remastered edition, takes what I built and layers it on top of my other project BeamChatPlays.
+This version, the remastered edition, takes what I built and layers it on top of my other project mixerChatPlays.
 All of this will run as a desktop app and allow people to use a multitude of different types of interactive buttons.

 ## Can I use it now?
 Yes, just head on over to [the releases page](https://github.com/Firebottle/Firebot/releases) and download the newest version!